StarNet01/rentryx/README.md

-# 🚘 Rent Ryx – Car Rental Frontend Project
+# 🚘 Rentryx – Car Rental Frontend Project

-**Rent Ryx** is a modern and responsive car rental website built with **Next.js**, **TypeScript**, and **Material UI**.
-This repository contains the frontend codebase for the **Rent Ryx** platform, enabling users to search and rent vehicles based on flexible filters such as date, time, location, and vehicle features.
+**Rentryx** is a modern and responsive car rental website built with **Next.js**, **TypeScript**, and **Material UI**.
+This repository contains the frontend codebase for the **Rentryx** platform, enabling users to search and rent vehicles based on flexible filters such as date, time, location, and vehicle features.
-> If you're searching for **Rent Ryx source code**, you're in the right place!
+> If you're searching for **Rentryx source code**, you're in the right place!

 ---

-## 🔥 Why Rent Ryx?
+## 🔥 Why Rentryx?

-Rent Ryx offers a sleek, fast, and mobile-friendly interface for browsing and renting vehicles.
+Rentryx offers a sleek, fast, and mobile-friendly interface for browsing and renting vehicles.
 Whether you're a traveler, a developer, or a company looking to extend a car rental system, this project serves as a solid base to build upon.

 ---

-## 🚗 Key Features of Rent Ryx
+## 🚗 Key Features of Rentryx

 - 🗓️ Search filters based on date & time
 - 🚘 Vehicle listing page with powerful filtering